 HIIT (high-intensity interval training) involves quick, intense bursts of exercise that require you to give your all, followed by short recovery periods.
 For instance, the workout may go on for 30 seconds, and you may only have one minute to rest.
 A study published in the journal Physiological Reports found that HIIT exercises helped to effectively burn calories both during and after exercise.

 2. Jumping rope

 What’s more, jumping rope has also been found to have cognitive benefits.
-According to findings published in the Journal of Sports Science & Medicine, jumping rope can help to not only improve coordination but it can also boost your thinking skills.
+According to the findings published in the Journal of Sports Science & Medicine, jumping rope can help to not only improve coordination, but it can also boost your thinking skills.